remoteoss/snowflake-utils/README.md

 The Table object has the following attributes:

 - name: the name of the object
-- schema_: the schema in which the table is located
+- schema_name: the schema in which the table is located
 - database: the database in which the schema is located.
 Can be used to override the database specified in the settings
 - role: the role to be used to perform operations on the table.
 If set, it takes precedence over the one set in the connection
 - include_metadata: whether any [metadata](https://docs.snowflake.com/en/user-guide/querying-metadata#metadata-columns) should be included when COPYing files to the table.
 The corresponding columns need to exist.